Dynabyte/marley/README.md

 DELETION <br>
 A person can choose to no longer be recognized by Marley, in which case their personal data and face encodings will be removed.

+MOTION DETECTION<br>
+The client application will switch to motion detection mode to save CPU usage if no faces are detected by the backend for a specific period of time, then switch back to sending requests to identify faces if motion is detected.

 ## Structure
 <pre>